wazery/CareerFoundry-Weather-App/README.md

 # Secrets

-I kept all the secret tokens and API keys in the `config/secrets.yml`, which is not included in the repo.
-I will send it via email, just in case you want to run the application locally.
+I kept all the secret tokens and API keys in the `config/secrets.yml`, using environment variables.
+I will send these variables via email, just in case you want to run the application locally.

 # Code Style